 Posted: Thursday, October 24, 2013

 As autumn days become shorter, so does time for protecting all your tender perennial sages (Salvia spp.) that nature designed for warmer winter conditions.
-This is the fifth and final article in our current Quick Digs series on preparation for winter in the Salvia garden.
-This post acknowledges that it isn't always possible or even preferable to overwinter tender perennial sages.
-Sometimes it is better to replant favorites as annuals in spring.
+This is the fifth and final article in our Quick Digs series on preparation for winter in the Salvia garden.
+This post acknowledges that sometimes it's better to replant favorites as annuals in spring.